kcsph/Project-Luther/README.md

 </tr>
 </table>

 The 'Month Genre Density' has a statistically significant (p < 0.10) effect on domestic box office gross sales, of US$2.2 million.
 Metis recommends Luther management evaluate if a potential loss of by releasing on schedule would materially affect their financial capacity to repay the debt.
 On the other hand, based on the regression results Luther should consider releasing the film in June, a month earlier.
-Data shows that films released in June earn about US$15 million higher.
+Data shows that films released in June, relative to July, earn about US$15 million higher (default/reference genre and distributor "Others").

 ## Other Ideas & Results
-1. Density count based on high budget movies (budget >US$100 million) and simple density count (just the number of movies released in the same time frame) do not have a statistically significant effect on domestic box office gross
+1. I have also considered density counts based on the # of high budget movies (budget >US$100 million) and simple density count (just the number of movies) released within the +/- 30 day window.
+Results show that these variable do not have a statistically significant effect on domestic box office gross.
-2. Movie ratings were considered but eventually discarded because of the focus is on policy levers.
+2. Movie ratings were considered but were eventually discarded because the focus of this project is on policy levers (i.e. variables that the production company/distrbutor can influence or manage).
 Assuming that movie ratings and domestic box office gross are positively related, it would be difficult for Luther to influence ratings - the movie is already ready for release, it is what is is.
 It would also be improper to influence ratings in any artificial way post-release.
-3. Attempted to explore effects of movie posters on domestic box office gross.
-Due to the lack of "resources", poster data was scraped and reduced to three values - the average RGB values of each pixel.
-As expected, the RGB variables does not affect box office performance.
-Reducing the poster to RGB variables excludes other important aspects of the posters.
-But it was an interesting exercise.
+3. To explore an interesting angle to the problem, I explored if movie posters have any effects of movie posters on domestic box office gross.
+Maybe Metis could suggest how Luther should design their movie posters.
+Due to the lack of "resources" (i.e. time to do the project), I scraped movie poster images and reduced the image to three values - the average RGB values of each pixel.
+As expected, the RGB variables do not affect box office performance.
+Reducing the poster to three RGB variables throws away all the important features of movie posters, such as color transitions, character placements, etc. Nevertheless it was an interesting exercise.